-Since a vast amount of costs was necessary for conducting the Recruitment Monitoring acoustic surveys using a sonar unit (below), a recruitment index of age 1 fish estimated from results of much lower-cost trolling surveys has been currently being developed.
+Because a vast amount of costs was necessary for conducting the Recruitment Monitoring acoustic surveys using a sonar unit in the past, a recruitment index of age 1 fish estimated from results of much lower-cost trolling surveys has been currently being developed.
 Details of the trolling survey design, estimation method, results and its interpretation were documented in Itoh (2007), and Itoh and Tokuda (2014).
-Besides the first attempt to standardize the trolling survey index (called "grid-type trolling index (GTI)") was described in Itoh (2014b).
+Besides the first attempt to standardize the trolling survey index (called "grid-type trolling index (GTI)") was described in Itoh (2014).
 The GTI was standardized by using all data which included those of trolling catch collected in past acoustic sonar surveys and those of trolling catch in past and current trolling surveys over the whole survey area containing survey-piston lines.
-Therefore, the GTI provides a single consistent indicator for age 1 SBT from 1996 to 2014.
+Therefore, the GTI provides a single consistent indicator for age 1 SBT from 1996 to 2014 except that Fig. 3-2 and a description of it were added.